We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 Think of search terms like trello alternatives or hubspot alternatives.

-These keywords give you a way to slip into the conversation, even if your SaaS company isn’t a household name.
+These keywords slide you into the conversation, even if your SaaS brand isn’t exactly a household name.

 1. Identify your ideal customer’s frustrations: